-There are currently 29 Smart Defence multinational projects that will deliver improved operational effectiveness, economies of scale and connectivity between national forces.
+There are currently 28 Smart Defence multinational projects that will deliver improved operational effectiveness, economies of scale and connectivity between national forces.
+In addition, there is one Smart Defence multinational project that has been successfully closed after achieving its goal1.

 Nations continue to discuss promising areas for multinational cooperation such as logistic cooperation, collaborative training opportunities, and protection of forces.
-Smart Defence projects will be funded by participating nations.
+Smart Defence projects are funded by participating nations.